 Option Used with Actions Description root=dir All Modifies the Linux system using a root directory located at dir .
-Can be used to maintain one Linux installation discrete from another one, say during OS installation or emergency maintenance. -B orauto- deconfigure -r Disables packages that rely on one that is being removed. force-things Assorted Forces specific actions to be taken.
-Consult the dpkg man page for details of things this option does. ignore- depends= package -i,-r Ignores dependency information for the specified package.

-Option Used with Actions Description no-act -i, -r Checks for dependencies, conflicts, and other problems without actually installing or removing the package. recursive -i Installs all packages that match the package name wildcard in the specified directory and all sub- directories. -G -i Doesn't install the package if a newer version of the same package is already installed. -Eorskip-same- version -i Doesn't install the package if the same version of the package is already installed.
+Can be used to maintain one Linux installation discrete from another one, say during OS instal- lation or emergency maintenance. -B orauto-deconfigure -r Disables packages that rely on one that is being removed. force-things Assorted Forces specific actions to be taken.
+Consult the dpkg man page for details of things this option does. ignore-depends= package -i, -r lgnores dependency information for the specified package. no-act -i,-r Checks for dependencies, conflicts, and other problems without actually installing or removing the package. recursive -i Installs all packages that match the package name wildcard in the speci-fied directory and all subdirectories. -G -i Doesn't install the package if a newer version of the same package is already installed. -Eorskip-same-version -i Doesn't install the package if the same version of the package is already installed.